 Unfortunately, many high school and college students find writing an essay extremely hard.
-Since this kind of writing is an essential part of studying in all disciplines, poor awareness and inability to convey one’s own thoughts negatively impacts the entire studying process, decreasing the grades and diminishing new opportunities in career motion in the future.
+Since this kind of writing are an essential part of studying in all disciplines, poor awareness and inability to convey one’s own thoughts negatively impact the entire studying process, decreasing the grades and diminishing new opportunities in career motion in the future.

 Here are some tips to avoid when you work on an essay:

 - exclude surfing in social networks and other distracting things that prevent to focus on your essay;

 - refuse the idea to express the exact thoughts of your teacher provided during classes, express and prove your own opinion instead;